maxmilton/esbuild-minify-templates/README.md

 >
 > This feature should be used as a last resort and so is currently not ergonomic to use.
 >
 > A solution for minification is to pass the output back into a second `esbuild.build()` for minify only.
-Or use another minification tool like [terser](https://github.com/terser/terser) which has the added benfit of generating a [1–2% smaller output](https://github.com/privatenumber/minification-benchmarks#-results) than esbuild's minification (but is much slower).
+Or use another minification tool like [terser](https://github.com/terser/terser) which has the added benefit of generating a [1–2% smaller output](https://github.com/privatenumber/minification-benchmarks#-results) than esbuild's minification (but is much slower).

 `ignore-examples.js`: